Skip to Main Content

 • In the left pane, right-click a collection folder and choose “Create Bibliography from Collection…”

-• Follow steps 3 and 4 above.
+• Follow the same steps as above.

-✅ Option 2: Quick Copy (Drag & Drop or Keyboard Shortcut)
+Option 2: Quick Copy (Drag & Drop or Keyboard Shortcut)

 Drag & Drop: